Create a mdb_env "environment" object. This is the way

 If

-, do not create the directorypath
+FALSE, do not create the directorypathif it is missing.

 Details

-package is a wrapper around lmdb
+The thor package is a wrapper around lmdb and so

 below I have provided pointers to relevant options in lmdb